6x2/6x2/README.md

   - Lua,
   - Perl,
   - NodeJS
-- but I mainly code in C# or Python.
+- but I mainly code in Python.